 Worth getting out of bed for

 The area’s Huguenot heritage can be sampled in the many Gallic restaurants that grace the Cape Winelands.
-Some of the best are Protégéwhere celebrated chef Scot Kirton showcases younger culinary talents; La Petite Colombe, amid Le Quartier Français complex in downtown Franschhoek; and Le Coin Français, a new arrival on the fine-dining scene by Darren Badenhorst.
-For these and other high-end restaurants – including Reuben’s, Rust en Vrede and Chef's Warehouse – you'll need to book well in advance, at least six months ahead (call Smith24).
+Some of the best are Protégé where celebrated chef Scot Kirton showcases younger culinary talents; La Petite Colombe, amid Le Quartier Français complex in downtown Franschhoek; and Le Coin Français, a new arrival on the fine-dining scene by Darren Badenhorst.
+For these and other high-end restaurants – including Reuben’s, Rust en Vrede and Chef's Warehouse – you'll need to book well in advance, at least six months ahead (call Smith24 and they can help to arrange).
 There’s also an abundance of farm-to-fork fare on the surrounding wine estates, such as La Petite Ferme and the Werf Restaurant at 17th-century Boschendal (go at lunch to follow food with a walk around the grounds).
-For families, Village Grill & Butcher serves up a children’s play area and sculpture garden, while Marigold (Indian cuisine) and Fat Butcher (steaks) offer alternatives to the South African staples.
+For families, Village Grill & Butcher serves up a children’s play area and sculpture garden, while Fat Butcher offers alternatives to the South African staples.
 Cosecha Restaurant at Noble Hill wine estate dishes out Spanish cuisine with vineyard views.
 Order sharing plates of crispy shredded pork taquitos, sweet potato flautas, beer-battered fish tacos and duck carnitas.
 Many of the ingredients (not just those in the wine bottles) are grown on site and breakfast is served throughout the day – perfect for late risers.

 Every hotel in our collection is visited by members of our team, given the Smith seal of approval and anonymously reviewed.
 As soon as our reviewers have returned from this farm-fresh stay in the Cape Winelands and unpacked their case-loads of cabernet sauvignon, a full account of their South African adventure will be with you.
 In the meantime, to whet your wanderlust, here's a quick peek inside La Clé des Montagnes in Franschhoek…